What’s the best type of car for a young driver?

 - Consider a safer model.

 We’ve mentioned this before, but we think it’s imperative to mention it again!
-You need to think of a smaller and safer model when you’re purchasing a car as young driver.
-An Audi for example, is not your friend when you’re a new driver.
+You need to think of a smaller and safer model when you’re purchasing a car as a young driver.
+An Audi for example is not your friend when you’re a new driver.
 Cars like the Audi range have more horsepower and they also tend to have large engine sizes.
 After you have been on the road for a few years and provided that you have proven to be a safe driver, then you can progress to a car of this make and model.

 At coverinaclick.ie we are experts in young driver insurance.
 We can get you a great policy and a great price too!